Scale-bridging within a complex model hierarchy for investigation of a metal-fueled circular energy economy by use of Bayesian model calibration with model error quantification: Discussion

 In the present work, a first step has been achieved in finding and calibrating a CRN model to describe a laboratory reactor developed by Sohn and co-workers \cite{Sohn2023} on the full design space.
-This has been achieved by employing a very similar approach for CRN calibration as has been introduced before by Savarese \textit{et al.} \cite{Savarese2023b}, based on the model-to-model-calibration methods developed by Sargsyan \textit{et al.} \cite{Sargsyan2015,Sargsyan2019}.
-In the present case, the introduction of \textit{meta} parameters to the CRN model has been shown to be a useful concept for defining a CRN model on a range of operating conditions while keeping an (extremely) simple CRN structure.
+This has been achieved by combining model-to-model-calibration methods \cite{Sargsyan2015,Sargsyan2019} with CRNs, as suggested by Saverese \textit{et al.} \cite{Savarese2023b}.
+In the present case, the introduction of \textit{meta} parameters to the CRN model has been shown to be a useful concept for defining a CRN model on a range of operating conditions while keeping a simple CRN structure.
 Also the partitioning of the design space into two regimes has been helpful, since this way it has been possible to use a linear, that is, "first order" model for the parametrization of the PSR temperature.
 This is especially helpful if the underlying phenomena are not known to a sufficient extent or not enough data is available for a deeper analysis, which is often the case for high-fidelity models that are difficult to evaluate.
-The simple model has been found to perform relatively good, in terms of how well the prediction approaches the experimental data, regarding that the relative model error is low for most operation points.
+The simple model has been found to perform reasonably well, in terms of the low deviation of the prediction from the experimental data, and regarding that the relative model error is low for most operation points.
 This holds especially for those operation points, for which elevated reduction degrees are obtained, which are the most relevant ones for the design purpose, see also \cite{Sohn2023}.